joesinghaus/Blades-template/README.md

 This is a template for creating a derivative of the character sheet for Blades in the Dark for use on Roll20.
 If you have any questions, feel free to contact me on Discord @deceptive.duality#6358.

 ## Compiling the sheet
 The sheet uses [pug](https://pugjs.org/) as a HTML preprocessor and [SCSS](https://sass-lang.com/) as a SCSS preprocessor.
 This means that you need to compile the two main source code files (`Source/blades.pug` and `Source/blades.scss`) into the actual `blades.html` and `blades.css` files.
-It also uses Babel (via JSTransformer) to minify the Javascript code, though this is optional — if you do not want to deal with installing the Babel-related modules, just change line 200 in `blades.pug` to `include sheetworkers.js`.
+It also uses Babel (via JSTransformer) to minify the Javascript code, though this is optional (read below on how to disable it if it produces problems).
 Once the command line interfaces for pug and SCSS are installed, the sheet is compiled via

 ```
 node build.js